majkel-space/Object-Storage/README.md

 base on which CH take the decision what should do, continue read/write, or send final response to the client.
 When new object is being created in storage it is saved with ".tmp" suffix, so no new request can read from it.
 After transfer is finalized sufix is being removed.
-All Storage operations works on span<char> to not alocate aditional memory.
+All Storage operations works on span<char> to not allocate additional memory.

 ## Client desciption